Last Updated: September 8, 2024

 Economic Burden

-A 2019 report from Bloomberg Economics estimated that the trade war would cost the US economy $316 billion by the end of 2020.
-This figure reflects not only the immediate costs but also the long-term economic drag caused by disrupted trade relationships.
+A report from Bloomberg Economics in 2019 estimated the cost of the trade war to the US economy at $316 billion by the end of 2020.
+This figure does not include the immediate costs but incorporates the longer-term economic drag suffered from disrupted trade relationships.

 Stock Market Losses

-Research from the Federal Reserve Bank of New York and Columbia University found that US companies lost at least $1.7 trillion in market value due to tariffs imposed on Chinese imports.
-This significant loss highlights the broader economic impact beyond just trade figures.
+Research from the Federal Reserve Bank of New York and Columbia University found that US firms lost at least $1.7 trillion in market value due to tariffs imposed on imports from China.
+The amount was substantial because, to a large extent, it testified to the wider economic impact beyond trade.

 Impact on US Companies and Consumers

-The tariffs had a direct and detrimental effect on US companies and consumers:
+The trade tariffs had a direct and negative impact on US companies and consumers:

 Corporate Struggles